-In his polemical 'Il saggiatore' (The Assayer) 1623, after Gilbert's death, Galileo vaguely supported greek Atomist mechanical push physics against Gilbert attraction physics in claiming that science should concern itself only with the size, shape and relative motion of objects - a clearly unreasonable narrow view but supported by some Jesuits and Rene Descartes and many others.
-Galileo like Kepler praised Gilbert while opposing his attraction physics with no actual disproofs or even discussion being provided, both seemed to use bits of trickery at times and especially to try to avoid the scary Catholic anti-science Inquisition.
+It seems that at least in two 1615 private letters, Galileo supported the basics of Gilbert's magnetical or attraction physics but feared that if he publicly supported such the Catholic church might burn him to death as it had done to Bruno in 1600.
+He guardedly admitted that he believed that 'the Sun can be described as the soul of the world and transmits a spirit all around that gives life and movement to all things'. (see Alberto Martinez, http://notevenpast.org/giordano-bruno-and-the-spirit-that-moves-the-earth/) In his polemical 'Il saggiatore' (The Assayer) 1623, after Gilbert's death, Galileo vaguely supported greek Atomist mechanical push physics against Gilbert attraction physics in claiming that science should concern itself only with the size, shape and relative motion of objects - a clearly unreasonable narrow view but supported by some Jesuits and Rene Descartes and many others.
+Galileo like Kepler praised Gilbert while opposing his attraction physics with no actual disproofs or even discussion being provided, and both seemed to use bits of trickery at times especially to try to avoid the scary anti-heresy and anti-science Catholic Inquisition.
 Some may have felt that attacking a Protestant scientist might help placate the then very scary Catholic church.
-But Galileo also unreasonably rejected Kepler's proof that planet orbits are elliptical and are not circles.
-And in the 1623 Assayer he also publicly condemned the German astronomer Simon Marius wrongly as being a plagiarist, but also as being a Protestant not a Catholic !
+But early science was competitive as with Galileo refusing to help Kepler obtain a telescope (see Philip Ball https://aeon.co/essays/science-is-becoming-a-cult-of-hi-tech-instruments) and also unreasonably rejected Kepler's proof that planet orbits are elliptical and are not circles.
+And Galileo in his 1623 'The Assayer' also publicly condemned the German astronomer Simon Marius wrongly as being a plagiarist, but also as being a Protestant not a Catholic !

 Galileo's 'invention' of the telescope (really more its improvement and use in astronomy) maybe led him to seeing astronomy as more important than physics, and to wanting to advance that quickly despite astronomical evidence at the time being to many less convincing than experiment evidence.
 He produced an awful wrong mechanical push theory of Earth tides as later did Descartes, and Kepler produced a mechanical-field push theory of Earth tides - but all were easily disproved later by Newton who correctly developed Gilbert's better attraction theory of Earth tides (useable field or continuum mechanical push explanations of tides may well be possible but seem hard to find).
 Kepler, but not Galileo, correctly had gravity decrease as the square of the distance from its source and a better mathematics of planet motion within his own pseudo-Gilbert physics.
 But Galileo's motion under gravity experiments did basically show how planet ellipse type motion in nature could derive from linear motion.
 He was just not himself very strong on such theory.
 And 2017 still sees some of Galileo's writings not yet translated from their Italian to English.